elmahio/documentation/docs/cli-logs.md

 Options:
   --apiKey <apiKey>                 An API key with permission to execute the command.
 If omitted,
-                                    the key stored via 'elmahio login' is used.
+                                    the ELMAHIO_API_KEY environment variable is used, falling back to the key stored via 'elmahio login'.
   --logId <logId> (REQUIRED)        The ID of the log to export messages from --dateFrom <dateFrom> (REQUIRED)  Defines the Date from which the logs start.
                                     Ex. " --dateFrom 2026-04-01"